-Chatham Education Foundation began receiving philanthropic donations in 1997, and \$1.5M in grants and scholarships have been made to the school district since that time.
-Annual grant giving to the school district has grown to average about \$100k in recent years.
+Chatham Education Foundation began receiving philanthropic donations in 1997, and over \$1.4M in grants and scholarships have been made to the school district since that time.
+Annual grant giving to the school district has grown to average \$104k for each of the past seven years.
 Chatham Education Foundation received its first endowment gift in December, 2011.
 In years when Chatham Education Foundation income from donations and events exceeds School District of the Chathams (SDOC) grant requests, the Board of Trustees votes to add funds surplus to working capital needs to the Quasi endowment.
-Distributions from the permanent endowment begin in 2020.
+Distributions from the permanent endowment will begin in 2020.
 The endowment will bring increased stability to grant funding, as well as help SDOC deal with inevitable budget shocks resulting from unpredictable New Jersey state aid.
 It will also lessen Chatham Education Foundation's dependence on hard-to-staff fundraising events and changes in donation levels due the economic climate.
 An initial \$4 million endowment target has been set, comprising:

-- A \$3 million Permanent Endowment to provide a stable \$150,000/ year grant-giving level (estimating that the invested assets would produce income of approximately 5%/ yr.) - A \$1 million Term Endowment to mitigate the impact of school budget shocks.
+- A \$3 million Permanent Endowment to provide a stable \$150,000/year grant-giving level (estimating that the invested assets would produce income of approximately 5%/yr. - A \$1 million Term Endowment to mitigate the impact of school budget shocks.

 The target amount was set based on comparisons of peer school districts.
-Summit Educational Foundation has an endowment equivalent to \$1,308/student.
-Morris Educational Foundation's endowment is equivalent to \$171/student.
-Chatham's endowment is equivalent to \$194/student.
+Summit Educational Foundation has a \$4 million endowment equivalent to \$1,050/student.
+Morris Educational Foundation's \$876k endowment is equivalent to \$164/student.
+Chatham's \$447k endowment is equivalent to \$110/student.
 Chatham Education Foundation has a target of achieving an endowment level at least equal to Summit's foundation.

 Chatham Education Foundation maintains all three classes of endowment: Quasi, Term, and Permanent.
 Quasi endowment funds can be added or withdrawn at the discretion of the Board of Trustees.
 Term and Permanent endowment funds are specified in individual endowment agreements, typically 25% Term and 75% Permanent.
 The Term endowment can be withdrawn when SDOC experiences a significant budget shortfall, such as when NJ cut state aid by \$2.6M in 2010 on short notice.
 The Permanent endowment is maintained in perpetuity, as specified by individual endowment agreements and administered according to the Foundation's Investment and Spending Policy.
-Chatham's endowment crossed the million dollar mark in mid 2020, including invested funds and pledges.